Types of Audits

 Knowing the difference between the various types of audits will help the pharmacy to prepare for that audit in the most efficient and complete way possible.

 Field/On-site Audits are performed onsite at the pharmacy and involve physical observations, prescription reviews, inventory, and checks for compliance with Part D regulations and procedures.
 Normally the pharmacy will be given notice before this type of audit but in some rare instances they can be unannounced, such as for Medicaid.
-Generally, the auditor will review claims from the previous 12 to 18 months of their specific claims and provide you with a range of prescriptions to have readily available beforehand.
+Generally, the auditor will review claims from the previous 24 months of their specific claims and provide you with a range of prescriptions to have readily available beforehand.

 Purchase Verification Audits review the amounts and NDCs of medications that are submitted by pharmacies from wholesale receipts.
 These can be classified as investigational type audits and are in accordance with Third Party Payor agreements.